Sintra and Cascais make the perfect day trip from Lisbon for independent travellers.

 By public transport

-Take the suburban train from Lisbon’s Rossio station to Sintra (details here).
+Take the commuter train from Lisbon’s Rossio station to Sintra (details here).
 From Sintra station, take bus #403 operated by Scotturb that goes to Cascais, stopping in Cabo da Roca.
+It runs every hour or so.
 Unfortunately, the bus doesn’t go through Guincho.
-It runs every hour or so.
-The MOV+ (similar to the Zapping for Lisbon) can be loaded on an empty Viva Viagem card.
-Fares and schedules: www.scotturb.com
+Read our page on Getting Around Sintra and Cascais by Bus, Tram and Bike to learn about all your options.

-Once in Cascais, take the train back to Lisbon, but this time you’ll go to the Cais do Sodré station, instead of the Rossio station (details here).
+Once in Cascais, take the train back to Lisbon, but this time you’ll go to Cais do Sodré station, instead of Rossio station (details here).

-As an alternative, you can make the journey in reverse order, taking the train in Cais do Sodré station to Cascais and going by bus onward to Cabo da Roca and finally Sintra, before returning to Lisbon by train to Rossio station,
+If you prefer, you can easily make this trip in reverse order, taking the train in Cais do Sodré station to Cascais and going by bus onward to Cabo da Roca and finally Sintra, before returning to Lisbon by train to Rossio station.

 Staying in Sintra and Cascais